docmarionum1/slack-archive-bot/README.md

     This will create a file `slack.sqlite`.
 1. Create a new [bot user](https://api.slack.com/bot-users) on your slack channel and get the API key.
+1. Create an environment variable on your system called "SLACK_API_TOKEN" equal to the API key from the just mentioned slack user.
+Note that after setting said environment variable, you may need to restart your CLI/IDE for it to take effect.
-Start the bot with:
+1. Start the bot with:

-        export SLACK_API_TOKEN=<API_TOKEN> && python archivebot.py
+        python archivebot.py

-    Where API_TOKEN is the token you got when creating the bot user.

 ## Archiving New Messages